htshongany/Flask-gen/README.md

 ├── requirements.txt
 ├── .env.example
 └── core/
     ├── __init__.py       # Imports the create_app function from settings
-    ├── settings.py         # Contains the create_app function with default configuration
+    ├── settings.py       # Default settings with the create_app function
     ├── urls.py           # Placeholder for blueprint registration
     ├── templates/
     │   ├── base.html     # Base HTML template
     │   └── errors/
     │       ├── 404.html
     │       ├── 403.html
     │       └── 500.html
     └── static/
-        └── styles.css      # Empty CSS file for customization
+        └── styles.css    # Styles file for customization
 ```

-Similarly, when generating a new application, a structure like the following will be created:
+When developing a new application (blueprint), the directory layout is as follows:

 ```
 blog/
 ├── models/
 ├── routes/
 │   ├── index.py        # Contains a sample route that renders a template
 │   └── urls.py         # Registers the blueprint with a URL prefix
 └── templates/
     └── blog/
         └── index.html  # Sample template for the blog app
 ```

 ## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests on the [GitHub repository](https://github.com/htshongany/Flask-Init).
-Please follow the guidelines in the CONTRIBUTING.md file.
+Your contributions are welcome.
+Submit issues or make a pull request in the [GitHub repository](https://github.com/htshongany/Flask-gen).
+See the guidelines in the CONTRIBUTING.md file.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This software is released under the MIT License.
+See the [LICENSE](LICENSE) file for more information.